Paul Thompson (rower): Accolades

 Thompson was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to rowing and the London 2012 Olympic and Paralympic Games.

 In 2013 his alma mater, the University of Canberra acknowledged him with the 2013 Distinguished Alumni Award for the Faculty of Health.
 He had graduated from that institution in 1990 with a B. App Science in Health Education.

-In 2017 he was inducted to the Australian Capital Territory Sport Hall of Fame.

-Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.
+In 2017 he was inducted to the Australian Capital Territory Sport Hall of Fame and he was the inaugural inductee to the University of Canberra's Sport Walk of Fame in 2022.